T-Norms Driven Loss Functions for Machine Learning: Loss Functions by T-Norms Generators

-where $\beta_i$ is a meta-parameter deciding how strongly the $i$-th contribution should be weighted, $I_{sl}$ is the set of image pairs having the same location $I_{sl} = \{(i_1,i_2) : SameLoc(i_1,i_2)\}$ and the first two elements of the cost function express the fitting of the supervised data, while the latter two express the knowledge about co-located images.
+where ${\B P}=\{P_A,P_B\}$, each $\beta_i$ is a meta-parameter deciding how strongly the $i$-th contribution should be weighted, $I_{sl}$ is the set of image pairs having the same location $I_{sl} = \{(i_1,i_2) : SameLoc(i_1,i_2)\}$.
+The first four elements of the cost function express the fitting of the supervised data, while the latter two express manifold regularization over co-located images.